 To obtain national estimates, we developed discharge weights using the AHA universe as the standard.
-For the weights, hospitals are post-stratified on six characteristics contained in the AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, and U.S. region, with the addition of a stratum for freestanding children's hospitals.
+For the weights, hospitals are post-stratified on six characteristics contained in the

+AHA hospital files-ownership/control, bed size, teaching status, rural/urban location, and U.S. region, with the addition of a stratum for freestanding children's hospitals.
 We also stratified the KID discharges according to whether the discharge was an uncomplicated in-hospital birth, a complicated in-hospital birth, or a non-newborn pediatric discharge.
 If there were fewer than two frame hospitals, 30 uncomplicated births, 30 complicated births, and 30 non-birth pediatric discharges sampled in a stratum, we merged that stratum with an "adjacent" stratum containing hospitals with similar characteristics.

-We used Children's Hospital Association (CHA) data to help verify the AHA list of children's hospitals in the target universe.
+Prior to the 2016 KID, we used Children's Hospital Association (CHA) data to help verify the AHA list of children's hospitals in the target universe.
+CHA data was not available for 2016.
 Data analysts may find it useful to identify discharges from children's hospitals.
 Prior to 2012, children's hospitals within general hospitals were not stratified as children's hospitals, but they could be selected using the NACHTYPE data element in the KID.
 Beginning with 2012 data, NACHTYPE is no longer available, but discharges from freestanding children's hospitals are stratified as children's hospitals (KID_STRATUM=9999 or 9998).